 Did you miss Part I?
 Read it now.

 Interested in the final result of all this research and testing?
-Explore Sentien Audio.
+Get Sentien Audio now on Kickstarter.

 This post was a collaboration between Imrich Valach and Liz Windsor.